MTA Affiliation and Unaffiliation with Humanity+

 On the other hand, transhumanism itself exhibits characteristics of religion.
 This observation has become increasingly common in academic circles, and is most poignantly illustrated by the existence and success of the MTA.
 Perhaps that, more than anything else, explains the termination of the Humanity+ affiliation program.
 One affiliate made it hard to ignore the proverbial elephant in the room.

-[Thanks for reading!
-You might also like “Affiliation Renewed with Humanity+".]
+If you like these thoughts, you might also like “Affiliation Renewed with Humanity+.”